 "Why is it so addicting to track satellites launched by a secretive society?
 I think the attraction lies in the fact that you get a feeling of participating in great events while being able to use scientific method to deduce the characteristics of the satellites that we track and future twists and turns in the Soviet (nowadays a much less secretive Russian) space program.
 Geoff [Perry] was (and still is) very good at making it fun to use deductive logic and basic physics and math.
 I also think that Geoff and Derek [Derek Slater, another teacher] took a certain pride (which I share) in doing all these things with relatively simple means.
 Our radios and computing method were almost always at "the trailing edge of technology", but I think Geoff regarded this a yet another pedagogical advantage.
 The use of simple methods puts emphasis on the deductive and "basic physics" part of it all."

-Various pieces of infomation
+Other pieces of infomation

 Back to Sven Grahn - Personal